 Role-modelling healthy gaming

 If you play video games yourself, you can model healthy gaming habits for your child.
-For example, you can choose to play at an appropriate time and take a break if you feel frustrated or when you’ve been still for a while.
+For example, you can choose to play at an appropriate time, take a break if you feel frustrated or when you’ve been still for a while, and always be a good sport.

 If you’re concerned about your child’s gaming, it might be a good idea to get some professional advice.
 For example, you might be concerned if your child is moody, if he starts withdrawing from friendships, or if he isn’t doing well at school.
 Try talking with your GP or school counsellor.
 Keep in mind that gaming might not be the cause of the changes in your child’s behaviour.
 Your child might be using gaming to deal with another issue.